 Her work to understand the role of the rennin-angiotensin system in the etiology of some cardiovascular diseases has garnered her recognition as a Fellow on the Basic Sciences Council of the American Heart Association.

 Dr. Crespo supports team science and is currently collaborating with researchers in the Physiology Department and other clinical and basic science departments within the School of Medicine.

-Dr. Crespo is engaged in the RTRN Cardiovascular and Related Diseases Cluster.
+Dr. Crespo is engaged in the RCMI CC Cardiovascular and Related Diseases Cluster.
 Click here to view her profile.